 So, what about the mustard sauce?

 In 1863, Anna-Maria Zetterstrand served her fish with a sauce of vinegar, oil, salt, pepper, and sugar.
-With his recipe for “Graflax—saumon au naturel à la suédoise”, Charles Emil Hagdahl’s 1896 cookbook returns to the mustard sauce the scared Oxenstierna’s guest in the 17th century, serving the fish with oil, vinegar, salt, pepper, mustard, and sugar.
+With his recipe for “Graflax — saumon au naturel à la suédoise”, Charles Emil Hagdahl’s 1896 cookbook returns to the mustard sauce that scared Oxenstierna’s guest in the 17th century, serving the fish with oil, vinegar, salt, pepper, mustard, and sugar.

 The recipes in Prinsessornas kokbok from 1934 and Stora kokboken from 1946 use the same ingredients but recommend that you mix the sauce yourself on your plate.
 I’d advise against this, as it can take a bit of whisking to make the sauce into an emulsion.